-- A reasonable degree of sanity.
+- A reasonable degree of sanity

-- A foothold in reality.
+- A foothold in reality

 Don’t you remember how she would rewrite ancient and recent history when you were together by portraying herself as the long suffering heroine and you as the terrible ogre, after every nasty blow-up, attack or cold shoulder episode that she initiated?
-Do you really think she’s going to admit to any of the relationship atrocities she committed during the relationship now that it’s over?
+Do you really think she’s going to admit to any of the relationship atrocities she committed during the relationship now that it’s over? (*Unless, of course, she’s attempting a Hoover.)

-I hate to break it to you, but if you’re waiting for this to happen or, heaven forbid, an apology from this woman; IT IS NEVER GOING TO HAPPEN.
-If you try to get closure from your NPD and/or BPD ex by detailing the many ways she hurt and tortured you, she’s not going to acknowledge what she did.
 Instead, she’ll puff herself up, look at you like you’re the crazy one, and mystifyingly tell you, “I was a wonderful and loving wife or girlfriend.
 How dare you say these things to me?
 You must be crazy or someone’s brainwashed you.
 Don’t you remember how good I was to you and the many things I did for you?”

 Somebody has a memory problem, but it’s not you.
 If you seek closure from this woman, she’ll regale you with her revisionist relationship history as you have yet another NPD/BPD induced WTF-moment.
 You’ll be understandably rattled after walking into another one of her traps and she’ll tell you how worried she is about you because you seem so unhappy now (the “without her” is implied).

-1. They don’t get that when you look hurt, unhappy and “in pain” it’s because of something they’ve done.
+1. They don’t get that when you look hurt, unhappy and in pain it’s because of something they’ve done.
 They think it’s because of something you’ve done because if she hurt you, you deserved it and she was right to hurt you.
 She’s confused hurting you with “showing you affection” and trying to take most of your assets as “generosity.”
 You cannot reason with this.

 Once most men finally get out of an abusive relationship, they feel an intense amount of relief.
 They have regret and sadness that they fell in love with a woman who doesn’t really exist and put up with the abuse for so long, but that’s normal.
 Nearly every man I know who’s broken free from one of these women is infinitely happier — even with less money (if it’s divorce—a reader describes it as “the price of freedom, sanity and happiness”) and/or less time with their kid(s).
 Once the abuse stops, it’s a tremendous relief.

-2. What they call love is really abuse and control, but they doggedly insist, “it’s love.”
+2. What they call love is really abuse and control, but they doggedly insist, it’s love.
 Enough said.

 3. Some of them truly believe they were the best wife or girlfriend.
 You could show this kind of woman a video tape of one of her unprovoked rage attacks and she’d still deny she did it or find a way to blame you for it.
-Her defense mechanisms on this are impenetrable.
+Her defense mechanisms are impenetrable.